 Vidhisha Museum or Vidhisha District Museum

-The museum at the city has sculptures from the 9th to the 10 th century CE.
-There is also terracottas and coins, belonging to the first millennium.
-Harrappan art also finds a place in this heritage museum.
+The museum in the city has sculptures from the 9th to the 10th century CE.
+There is also terracottas and coins belonging to the first millennium.
+Harappan art also finds a place in this heritage museum.

-Bijamaṇḍal is an eleventh century temple ruin in the city.
+Bijamaṇḍal is an eleventh-century temple ruin in the city.
 Archaeological Survey of India has a store on one side of this ancient temple, where sculptures collected from the neighborhood are stored.
-A seventh century step-well is also there in the same temple compound.
-It is one of the massive ancient temples in India.
+A seventh-century step-well is also there in the same temple compound.
+It is one of the most massive ancient temples in India.

 Lohangi Pir Rock Tomb

 Lohangi Pir Rock Tomb is a large rock tomb of Lohangi Pir.
-It has got Persian inscriptions on it, which dates back to 1460 BC and 1583 BC.
+It has got Persian inscriptions on it, which date back to 1460 BC and 1583 BC.
 Locally known as Lohangi Pir, he was a saint who was officially known as Shaykh Jalal Chishti.
-Remains of a medieval temple, dedicated to Goddess Annapurna, can be seen very close to this rock tomb.
+Moreover, the remains of a medieval temple dedicated to Goddess Annapurna, can be seen very close to this rock tomb.
 Both of these are situated close to the Vidhisha railway station.

 At around 10 kilometers from this ancient city lies Udaygiri.
-Gupta Era rock cut sculptures of Hindu and Jain gods can be seen here (i.e. period between the 4th and 5th century AD).
-More than twenty caves exists here.
-It is believed that Tirthnkara Sheetal nath attained nirvana here.
+Gupta Era rock-cut sculptures of Hindu and Jain gods can be seen here (i.e., the 4th and 5th century AD).
+More than twenty caves exist here.
+It is believed that Tirthnkara Sheetal Nath attained nirvana here.
 Nirvana means enlightenment, liberation, salvation, etc.

-Maladevi Temple is at a round 40 kilometers distance from the city of Vidisha.
-It is massive temple situated on the eastern slope of a hill, which gives superb view of the valley.
-NH-86 passes close to this ancient 9th century temple.
+Maladevi Temple is around 40 kilometers distance from the city of Vidisha.
+It is a massive temple situated on the eastern slope of a hill, which gives a superb view of the valley.
+NH-86 passes close to this ancient 9th-century temple.

-There are many many other ancient temples in and around Vidisha city.
+There are many other ancient temples in and around Vidisha city.

-Vidisha city is considered as one among the sacred Puranakshetras.
-Puranakshetras are linked to the lives of great Jain saint or savior or spiritual teacher.
-Shitalanatha, the 11th tirthankar is believed to have been born here.
+Vidisha city is considered one of the sacred Puranakshetras.
+Puranakshetras are linked to the lives of the great Jain saint or savior or spiritual teacher.
+For example, Shitalanatha, the 11th Tirthankar, is believed to have been born here.
 Ttirthankar means a savior and spiritual teacher.